James Beck (art historian): Founding of ArtWatch International

 Eventually, Beck won all four cases, and his success prompted him to establish ArtWatch International the subsequent year.
 The organization's other founding member was Michael Daley, a British art historian with whom Beck co-wrote Art Restoration: The Culture, the Business and the Scandal in 1993.
 The book was an attack on the profession of art restoration, and was especially critical of the cleaning of Michelangelo's Sistine Chapel frescoes which was at that time nearing completion.
-Beck also publicly criticised the attribution of both the Metropolitan Museum's Stroganoff Madonna (which it bought in 2001) to Duccio and the Madonna of the Pinks (the National Gallery's major acquisition of 2004) to Raphael.
+Beck also publicly criticized the attribution of both the Metropolitan Museum's Stroganoff Madonna (which it bought in 2001) to Duccio and the Madonna of the Pinks —the National Gallery's major acquisition of 2004— to Raphael.
 He argued for the de-attribution of these works in his study From Duccio to Raphael: Connoisseurship in Crisis, published posthumously in 2007.

 Discoveries

-A round marble 36 cm representing the portrait of Michelangelo Buonarroti discovered by James Beck was reported in the "Michelangelo Assoluto" Scripta Maneant Editions of 2012 by Alessandro Vezzosi and presentations by Claudio Strinati.

-The professor in his study found a Marble of Agliano by Jacopo della Quercia is published in "Studi di storia dell'arte in onore di Mina Gregori" by Silvana Editoriale.
+A round marble portrait relief of Michelangelo discovered by James Beck, 36 cm in diameter, was reported in the "Michelangelo Assoluto" Scripta Maneant Editions of 2012 by Alessandro Vezzosi and presentations by Claudio Strinati.
+Beck's discovery of the marble relief of the Madonna di Agliano by Jacopo della Quercia is mentioned in Studi di storia dell'arte in onore di Mina Gregori by Miklós Boskovits.